handsoner/HGMMA/README.md

 ## 3. Software Environment

-The original experiments were conducted in a 64-bit Microsoft Windows environment, with Conda used to manage the Python environment.
+The original experiments were conducted in a Ubantu environment, with Conda used to manage the Python environment.
 The key software packages and versions are listed below.

 | Software or Dependency |                                                  Version | Primary Purpose                                            |
 | :--------------------- | -------------------------------------------------------: | :--------------------------------------------------------- |